jcarterlab/East-Asian-Authoritarianism/README.md

 # East-Asian-Authoritarianism?
-A sentiment analysis of tweets containing nine anti-authority words between Anglosphere and Sinosphere Twitter users.
+This repository conducts a sentiment analysis on tweets containing nine anti-authority words between Anglosphere and Sinosphere Twitter users.
 It finds that Sinic country users demonstrate significantly less positive sentiment.

 This could represent the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.
-It could also represent an increasingly hyperbolic division between hierarchical and pro-democracy orientated individuals in East Asia.
+It could also represent an increasing use of hyperbolic language between hierarchical and pro-democracy orientated groups in East Asia.

 The report can be found [here.](East-Asian-Authoritarianism.md)